AdobeDocs/campaign-web.en/help/v8/query/query-modeler-overview.md

 ---
 # Work with the query modeler {#segment-builder}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_querymodeler_querymessage"
+>title="Query modeler"
+>abstract="Define filtering criteria for recipients or any other targeting dimension from the database.
+Take advantage of your Adobe Experience Platform audience to further refine your target audience and maximize the impact of your campaign."

 Adobe Campaign Web features a query modeler that simplifies the process of filtering databases to select specific targets based on various criteria.
 This includes the use of advanced expressions and operators.

 ## Access the query modeler {#access}